 - Get better performance by assigning range, hash, and round-robin partitions to the large tables since the amount of data brought into working memory can be limited.

-Optimization of SAP HANA Stored Procedures / Scripted Calculation Views / Table Functions
+Optimization Techniques for SAP HANA Stored Procedures / Scripted Calculation Views / Table Functions

-The SAP HANA optimization is necessary to avoid termination of the task or process when it breaches the memory threshold (set for each process).
+The SAP HANA optimization is necessary to avoid the termination of tasks or processes when they breach the memory threshold (set for each process).
 It also improves resource utilization, such as memory and CPU time required.

-Based on our experience, the following are the best practices for tuning the stored procedures:
+Based on our experience, you can tune your stored procedures by following the best practices mentioned below:

 - Use input parameters to filter the required data at the source level.